TheJMaster/TheJMaster.github.io/README.md

 # Pitch Mate
 Quickly validate early stage ideas.

-A familiar, messaging style platform for testing and receiving feedback on your latest startup idea from a growing community of Seattle entrepreneurs.
+An innovative new tool that seamlessly tests and gathers feedback for your latest early stage idea from an experienced community of Seattle entrepreneurs.